-What happens if I opt out of the Scheme?
+What happens if i opt out of the Scheme?

 You may already be a member who pays contributions into the Scheme and who wishes to opt out of the Scheme.
 In these circumstances, you must give your employer one month's written notice of your intention to opt out.

-Please note: you will not be able to rejoin the Scheme at a future date.
+Please note: you will not be able to rejoin the scheme